knightsUCF/CarRacing/Log.md

-# Steve Jobs Speech About the Competitive Advantage in Software vs Hardware
+# Steve Jobs On the Competitive Advantage in Software vs Hardware